scalameta/scalameta/docs/hosts.md

 Palladium trees provide comprehensive coverage of syntactic structures that comprise Scala.
 They are predefined in [Trees.scala](/reflection/Trees.scala) in the form of a sealed hierarchy, which means that hosts neither need nor can create custom subclasses of `Tree`.

-Hosts are, however, required to create instances of Palladium trees to be returned from various host APIs (e.g. the `HostContext.root` entry point to the program introspection returns a `Pkg.Root` tree node or the `MacroContext.application` entry point to macro expansion that returns `Tree`), so here we will outline the guidelines that were used to design Palladium trees in order to allude to expected usage scenarios:
+Hosts are, however, required to create instances of Palladium trees to be returned from various host APIs, so here we will outline the guidelines that were used to design Palladium trees in order to allude to expected usage scenarios:

   1. Trees are fully immutable in the sense that they: a) don't contain any observationally mutable fields, b) aren't supposed contain any references to anything that might be mutable.
 This means that after creation trees can never change and as such can be easily reasoned about.
 In order to "modify" an existing tree, one is supposed to use either `copy` or one of the tree transformers (at the moment, tree transformer functionality isn't designed yet).
 Both of these approaches create a copy of an original tree with fields changed appropriately.